 Benefit from the #1 Source on the Internet, Wikipedia.

-Did you know that Wikipedia is one of the most commonly refered to and scraped websites on the internet?
+Did you know that Wikipedia is one of the most commonly referred to and scraped websites on the internet?

 Techniques for getting your Wikipedia Link to 'Stick'